pydicom/pydicom/doc/old/working_with_pixel_data.rst

 multiple VOI or windowing views then a particular view can be returned by using the `index` keyword parameter.

-When a dataset requires multiple greyscale transformations, then its assumed that the modality LUT or rescale operation has already been applied.
+When a dataset requires multiple grayscale transformations, then its assumed that the modality LUT or rescale operation has already been applied.

 .. code-block:: python